NoroffFEU/development-platforms/firebase-case-study.md

 One example use for Firebase is to build a real-time social media application.
 The developer could use Firebase's Real-time Database to store user profiles and posts, allowing data to be updated and synced across all connected devices in real-time.
 The developer could also use Firebase Authentication to provide sign-up and sign-in functionality, enabling users to securely create accounts and log in to the app.
 Additionally, the developer could use Firebase Cloud Storage to store and access user-generated images and videos, and Firebase Cloud Functions to run server-side code in response to events, such as sending notifications when a new post is made.
 With these tools, the developer could build a fully-functional social media app that provides users with a fast, scalable, and seamless experience.

 ## Summary
-Firebase is a backend-as-a-service platform from Google that provides a suite of tools and services to help developers build and scale their apps.
+Firebase is a BAAS platform from Google that provides a suite of tools and services to help developers build and scale their apps.
 It was founded in 2011 and acquired by Google in 2014.
 Key features include real-time database, user authentication, cloud storage, hosting, and serverless computing with Cloud Functions.
 Firebase is known for its ease of use, real-time data synchronization, and large developer community.
 However, it can be limited in customization options and is dependent on Google for support and maintenance.
-Firebase can be compared to other backend-as-a-service platforms like AWS Amplify, Back4app, and Parse Server, and is a good option for developers building real-time applications that require fast and reliable data synchronization and user management.
+Firebase can be compared to other BAAS platforms like AWS Amplify, Back4app, and Parse Server, and is a good option for developers building real-time applications that require fast and reliable data synchronization and user management.

 ### Credits
 Jon Åstveit